thegooddocsproject/templates/reference/about-reference.md

 The structure of reference articles vary based on the factual information you are documenting.
 In most cases, reference information is easiest to express as a table.

-Use the "don't repeat yourself" (DRY) method and re-use content if it's written for the same audience, and tt fits within your reference document without modification.
+Use the "don't repeat yourself" (DRY) method and re-use content if it's written for the same audience, and it fits within your reference document without modification.

 If you need to refer to a screen in a UI, use a table to explain the fields and their meanings.
 Include screenshots, and use call-outs to help your audience find the field in the table.